What is Life-Sustaining Treatment?

 - Is your goal to maximize your comfort?

-These are highly individual decisions, but they are very important for guiding healthcare providers in providing treatments that are consistent with your goals.
+These are highly individual decisions, but they are very important for guiding your clinicians in providing treatments that are consistent with your goals and wishes.
 They will also help guide the people you have chosen to make medical decisions on your behalf if you are not able to do so.

 End of Life Symptoms